thenicholasbarnett/CMS_2026PbPb/README.md

 | Find_maxnref.C                           | Finding maximum nref in a filelist                 |
 | JetHLT_SpectraGenerator_PbPb_MC_lxplus.C | Make leading jet pT spectra for different triggers |
 | JetHLT_EfficiencyGenerator.C             | Make jet trigger efficiencies                      |

+## General Use Executables

+These are some executable scripts that can be used for general purposes.
+This includes scripts to help interact with Condor and CRAB as well as combine ROOT files.

 <details>
   <summary> MakeCondor.sh </summary>